tideflow-io/tideflow-docs/docs/getstarted-templating.md

 sidebar_label: Templating system
 ---

-Tideflow lets you customise your workflow's tasks data.
-This means that instead of hardcoding what a task is doing, it can intake data from previous tasks results.
+Tideflow template system lets you customise your workflow's tasks data.
+Instead of hardcoding what a task is expected to do, tasks can take data from previous tasks results.

 Let's put a example: you want to create a PDF file, but it needs to contain the name of a user, which is provided by the workflow's endpoint trigger: an endpoint.